matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### ViewDataTable.configure
-_Defined in [Piwik/Plugin/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php) in line [146](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php#L146)_
+_Defined in [Piwik/Plugin/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php) in line [147](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php#L147)_

 Triggered during [ViewDataTable](/api-reference/Piwik/Plugin/ViewDataTable) construction.
-Subscribers should customize the view based on the report that it is displaying.
+Subscribers should customize the view based on the report that is being displayed.

-Plugins that define their own reports must subscribe to this event in order to specify how the Piwik UI will display the report.
+Plugins that define their own reports must subscribe to this event in order to specify how the Piwik UI should display the report.

 **Example**

+    // event handler
     public function configureViewDataTable(ViewDataTable $view)
     {
         switch ($view->requestConfig->apiMethodToRequestDataTable) {